shaunramsey/portfolio/README.md

-Old Work early 2000s - Largely Fun Course Work - But work that has stuck with me in some way.
+2000.
+At this point We'll look at some of my old work from `99 to the early 200s.
+This is largely fun course work (or going beyond that course work).
+This work has stuck with me in some way however and thus it is here.

 2001. (or roughly 2001) Ray Tracing with BRDFs using Ashikhmin's anisotropic phong BRDF.
 For this section and the next, you can see my progress of building up the renderer at [my pages](http://shaunramsey.com/research/imagesynth) along with lots more test values.
 These images were done as a study in an image synthesis course with Peter Shirley.
 I also worked on the star-ray ray tracer for